Tag Archives: About Ipe

 Decking Defects to Look Out For

+When buying decking, it’s important that you are aware of some natural occurring defects that plague other species as well as pressure-treated decking.
 Some of the more common defects that you can run into are checks, knots, and splits.
-If you’ve ever stepped on a chemically treated wood decks, you most definitely have seen all three of those defects since they’re most common with softer and lesser grade woods.
+If you’ve ever stepped on a chemically treated wood decks, you most definitely have seen all …

 How Much Snow Can Ipe Decking Handle?